superfaceai/python-production-example/readme.md

 ## Deploying to production

-If everything works locally, the next step would be to modify any aspects of `server.mjs` to your liking and deploy it to production.
+If everything works locally, the next step would be to modify any aspects of `main.py` to your liking and deploy it to production.

 ### Example - Deploy to Fly.io